rdkcentral/rdk-halif-device_settings/docs/pages/halSpec.md

 All the Device Settings HAL API's should return error synchronously as a return argument.
 HAL is responsible to handle system errors (e.g. out of memory) internally.

 ## Persistence Model
 There is no requirement for HAL to persist any setting information.
-Application/Client is responsible to persist any settings related to Device Settings feature.
+Application/Client is responsible to persist any settings related to Device Settings feature and apply during the device boot up process.

 # Nonfunctional requirements